Summary

 About

-Dr Marcus Dunn is a research fellow at the Centre for Sports Engineering Research.
-His research focuses on the development of measurement systems (software and hardware) for biomechanical and performance analysis in representative settings.
+Dr Marcus Dunn is a Senior Research Fellow in the Sports Engineering Research Group.
+His research focuses on the development of applied measurement systems to advance human movement assessment in representative and real-world settings.

 Teaching